ilyazub/parse-psd/README.md

 	* Color mode checked for mode

 # Tasks:
-	* To do: parse image resource block data.
+	* # Parse image resource block data:
+		*	Check for different resource ids and choose further actions
+		*	Check for parity of size of name and resourceData